Everything you need to know about Bloodstained: Ritual of the Night.

 Another stretch goal for the project would see artist Ayami Kojima create packaging and artwork for physical copies of the game.
 Like Igarashi, Kojima has also worked on the Castlevania franchise before with Castlevania: Symphony of the Night.
 Other stretch goals for the game would see features like a Boss Rush (consecutive boss battles) and even a Classic Mode.
 The Classic Mode would be used to rework specific areas of the game to make them more linear, to better reflect the original Castlevania games.

-One of the larger stretch goals was a release for the Nintendo Wii U. This port of the game is going to be developed by Armature Games, which has worked on ports such Metal Gear Solid HD Collection, Injustice: Gods Among Us and Borderlands: The Handsome Collection.
+One of the larger stretch goals was a release for the Nintendo Wii U. This port of the game is going to be developed by Armature Games, which has worked on ports such Metal Gear Solid HD Collection and Borderlands: The Handsome Collection.

 Bloodstained: Ritual of the Night follows the story of an orphaned young woman by the name of Miriam who has been put under an Alchemic Curse.
 This curse is quite cruel in its nature, turning her stone into a crystalline substance over time.